 China With Kids

-I’m so excited to have Andie from One Daring Adventure guest post on China today!
+I’m so excited to have Andie from One Daring Adventure guest post on China for kids today!
 It’s somewhere I’ve longed to go my entire life!
 When Andie reached out I was so excited to hear how her trip went!
 What an amazing place China is!
 If you’re planning a visit to, check out the resources at the bottom of this post.
 Here’s Andie…

 Hi!
 I’m Andie.
 My husband and I, along with our 5 children, just returned from our first family trip outside of the USA- to China.
 We are a family who loves traveling, with our home base in Minnesota.
 We have done many long road trips in the States and I believe those 12 hour days in the car prepped our kids wonderfully for the 13 hour flight to China!
 Our kids are still fairly young, ages 5-11, and two of them have cognitive disabilities.
 If we can do it, I think anyone can.